 The following support was awarded during the 2017 calendar year:

-College of Fine and Applied Arts, Francis P. Rohlen Visiting Artists Fund and School of Art + Design Visitors Series for a campus visit by Stacey Jessimen de Nanteuil, in conjunction with Provenance: A Forensic History of Art
+College of Fine and Applied Arts, Francis P. Rohlen Visiting Artists Fund and School of Art + Design Visitors Series support for a campus visit by Stacey Jessiman de Nanteuil, in conjunction with Provenance: A Forensic History of Art

-The Andy Warhol Foundation for the Visual Arts for contemporary art programming
+The Andy Warhol Foundation for the Visual Arts grant for contemporary art programming

 Sponsored in part by Champaign Unit 4 Schools, Urbana School District 116, University of Illinois Office of Public Engagement, Champaign Urbana Schools Foundation, Close Friend Foundation, Curtis C. Nash Children's Creativity Fund, Lumpkin Family Foundation, Sandra Casserly, Harold G. and Nancy A. Diamond in memory of Dorothy R. Altman, Kathleen Harleman, Joan and Peter Hood, Krannert Art Museum Council, John and Alice Pfeffer, Icko and Miriam Iben, Brian and Gloria Rainer in memory of Marjorie McFarlane, Katherine Snyder, Robert and Bonnie Switzer, Jean Tello in honor of Suzie Connors, Edward and Nancy Tepper, Scott and Virginia B. Webster Trust, Pamela Wells, Paul Wailand in memory of Diane J. Weiland, and an anonymous memorial gift.

 World on the Horizon has been made possible in part by a major grant from the National Endowment for the Humanities : Exploring the human endeavor. *